IBM/ibmi-oss-docs/docs/yum/README.md

 - GNU versions of many common utilities such as ls, grep, sed, awk.....
 - GNU Nano
 - many, many more things.....

-## FAQ
-**Is 5733-OPS required in order to install the RPM-based deliverables?**

-No. 5733-OPS does not need to be installed.

-**When will tools and language runtimes be 64-bit enabled?**

-Most of the software available in RPM form is 64-bit, including the Python and Node.js runtimes

-**Will 5733-OPS be updated to ship Node.js version 8, Python 3.6, or other goodies that are currently in RPM form only?**

-There are currently no plans to deliver these packages in the 5733-OPS installable product.
-If you have a business need for such, please submit an RFE with your justification.

-**Is this the same thing as Perzl.org or other RPM's I have heard of (or used) in the past?**

-No. These RPM's are not AIX RPM's.
-They are IBM i RPMs shipping IBM i software.
-Built on IBM i, for IBM i.

-**What if I am on IBM i 7.1?**

-With the exception of a handful of packages (including Node.js), much of the software will still work, but IBM i 7.2+ is the targeted release.
-Packages that are delivered for IBM i 7.1 may be rebuilt to only support IBM i 7.2+ without notice.

 # Getting Started
 **There are two parts of this offering:**